blitzpp/blitz/README.md

-Blitz++ is a C++ template class library which provides array objects for scientific computing.
+Blitz++ is a C++ template class library that provides array objects for scientific computing.
 It is not a linear algebra or fft library;
 see http://oonumerics.org/oon or http://www.math.unipd.it/~michela/OP.htm
 for libraries that will do those things.